hannahchan/Scaffold.Service/Scaffold/Docs/CodeReviewGuide.md

 # Code Review Guide

-Code reviews are essential for maintaining an enjoyable and productive experience when working in a code base or across code bases.
+Code reviews are essential for maintaining an enjoyable and productive experience when working in a code base.

 When more developers start working on a code base, it may become necessary to scale the code review process.
 This Code Review Guide is one tool that could help you with this process.

 ## How to Use
 The purpose of the Code Review Guide is to help bring transparency and consistency to how code is reviewed.
-It can also be used as a tool to help facilitate knowledge sharing.
+It can also be used as a tool to help facilitate knowledge sharing around best practices.

 - Apply context
 - Not a checklist